-Edgar Allan Poe died in 1849, but historians still disagree on exactly what caused his untimely and horrific demise.
+Edgar Allan Poe died in 1849, but historians still disagree today on exactly what caused his untimely demise.

 The year is 1849.
-A man is found, delirious, on the streets of a city in which he does not live, wearing clothing that is not his own, incapable or unwilling to discuss the circumstances under which he arrived.
+A man is found delirious on the streets of a city in which he does not live, wearing clothes that are not his own, incapable or unwilling to discuss the circumstances under which he arrived.
 Within days he is dead, having suffered from crippling hallucinations in his final hours, repeatedly calling out for a man whom no one knew.

-The story of Edgar Allan Poe’s death is as chilling as his own writings, so much so that had he told it himself it could have been a bestseller.
-Though historians have spent the past century and a half pouring over the details of the event, there is still so much that remains a mystery.
+The story of Edgar Allan Poe’s death is as strange and haunting as his own writings, and though historians have pored over the details for a century and a half, much remains a mystery.

-Six days before his death, and not long before he was to be married, the poet Edgar Allan Poe disappeared.
+Six days before he died and not long before he was to be married, Edgar Allan Poe disappeared.

-He had left his home in Richmond, Va. on Sept.
-27, 1849, bound for Philadelphia to edit a collection of poems for a friend.
+He had left his home in Richmond, Virginia, on September 27, 1849, bound for Philadelphia to edit a collection of poems for a friend.
 On Oct.
 3, he was found semi-conscious and incoherent outside a public house in Baltimore.
 It was later revealed that Poe had never made it to Philadelphia and that no one had seen him in the six days since he’d left.

 Fortunately, Walker was able to reach Snodgrass by note.